 After the hearing, the board shall adopt by resolution a budget and certificate of taxes for the next fiscal year and shall direct the auditor to properly certify and file the budget and certificate of taxes as adopted.
+If the budget contains any increase in compensation from the county budget for the prior fiscal year for one or more elective county offices, the board shall first adopt a separate detailed resolution to specifically approve any such increase for inclusion in the budget.
+[Iowa Code §331.434(5)].

 The board shall not adopt a tax in excess of the estimate published, except a tax which is approved by a vote of the people, and a greater tax than that adopted shall not be levied or collected.
 A county budget and certificate of taxes adopted for the following fiscal year becomes effective on the first day of that year [lowa Code §331.434(5)].

 The local budgets of the various political subdivisions shall be certified by the chairperson of the certifying board or levying board, as the case may be, in duplicate to the county auditor not later than March 15 of each year on forms, and pursuant to instructions, prescribed by the department of management.
-However, if the political subdivision is a school district, as defined in lowa Code §257.2, its budget shall be certified not later than April 15 of each year. [lowa Code §24.17]
+However, if the political subdivision is a school district, as defined in Iowa Code §257.2, its budget shall be certified not later than April 15 of each year.
+[Iowa Code §24.17]

 One copy of the budget shall be retained on file in the office by the county auditor and the other shall be certified by the county auditor to the state board.
-The department of management shall certify the taxes back to the county auditor by June 15.[lowa Code §24.17].
+The department of management shall certify the taxes back to the county auditor by June 15. [lowa Code §24.17].